How I Can Support You:

 Consultations are designed to find the best tips, plans and strategies for you – not just when you are ‘being good’ but also when stress hits and it becomes more of a challenge to look after yourself.

-We will agree a framework so you can feel free to ask questions and check-in via email or phone between consultations as works best for you.
+In a first consultation, we will agree a framework so you can feel free to ask questions and check-in via email or phone between consultations as works best for you.
 It is vital for motivation and body awareness that you feel fully supported and understand the reasons behind any changes you feel.
 All communications between us are completely confidential.

 The Consultation Process: